MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 * Parameters and parameter options that are currently not supported by Syntherrupter are marked by an [NS].
 * Parameters that stored in EEPROM are marked by an [EE].
 Other parameters will be reset to default after a power cycle.
 * Every integer parameter has a float version at offset `0x2000`.
+	* Float values in this documentation are always written with the C-style `f`-suffix to indicate that it are 32-bit floats (`xx.xf`).
-	* If the integer parameter is expressed as fractional value, the float parameter is not.
+	* If the integer parameter is expressed as fractional (fixed point) value, the float parameter is not.
+Example:
+		* Integer command is in 1/1000
+		* Sending 1.2% as integer 0.012\*1000 => `12`
+		* Sending 1.2% as float => `0.012f` (NOT `12.0f`)
+		* Benefit: the float version is independent of the integer resolution.
 	* If the integer parameter covers a certain range, the float parameter is expected to cover that range with a value between 0.0f and 1.0f.
+Example:
+		* Integer range goes from 0 to 127
+		* Sending 1/4 of the range as integer: 127/4 => `32`
+		* Sending 1/4 of the range as float: `0.25f` (NOT `32.0f`)
+		* Benefit: the float version is independent of the integer range size/resolution
 	* Commands without float version are marked with [NF].
-Examples are the Envelope steps.
+Examples are the envelope steps.
 Since these need to be discrete values, a float version doesn't make sense.
 * The parameter value can be one of the following types:
 	* int32
 	* float32